 Sunken library

 We find our last mystical place again in the center of Berlin.
 This time on Bebelplatz.
 There, a monument shows what is missing.
 The sunken library lies underground and has almost disappeared, but is still almost within reach.
 Empty white shelves are a reminder of the deeds of the Nazis.
-They symbolically offer space for around 20,000 books roughly the number of books that were set on fire by National Socialists at this very spot on May 10, 1933.
-The monument was designed by Israeli artist Micha Ullman and was inaugurated on March 20, 1995.
+They symbolically offer space for around 20,000 books – roughly the number of books that were set on fire by National Socialists at this exact spot on May 10, 1933.
+The memorial was designed by Israeli artist Micha Ullman and was inaugurated on March 20, 1995.